 Lotion and soap

 Some lotions and soaps contain perfumes and preservatives, such as parabens.
-These can irritate the genitals and lead to infection.
+These can

 However, people can use lotion or soap as lube if the products are mild or perfume-free.